-When we Jewish women strike that match, we’re melding the iron of yet another chain in the link.
+When we Jewish women strike that match, we’re melding the iron of yet another link in the chain.
 We’re holding hands with the pious women before us, the ones who have sacrificed their all to engage in this precious mitzvah.
 Even in the darkest of times in our history, when the nations sought to eradicate the burning flame that roared within, she kept lighting.
 Another candle, another candle.
-In the cellars of Spain, in the ghettos of Eastern Europe, all she wanted was to bring wick to oil and keep the fire burning.
+In the cellars of Spain, in the ghettos of Eastern Europe, all she wanted was to bring flame to wick and keep the fire burning.

 Indeed, the Jewish woman personifies these flames.
 She has the capacity to keep flickering, to keep her spark—and that of her family—aglow, to dance in the darkness.
 In the merit of this special mitzvah, coupled with the merit she accrues when donating to those less fortunate than her, she draws the light into every crevice of her heart.
 Solidifying her connection with the lamplighters before her, she invites the Shabbos Queen—and the Shechinah— into her home.

-In the cellars of Spain, in the ghettos of Eastern Europe, all she wanted was to bring wick to oil and keep the fire burning.
+In the cellars of Spain, in the ghettos of Eastern Europe, all she wanted was to bring flame to wick and keep the fire burning.